 How we cite our quotes: Citations follow this format: (Volume.Chapter.Paragraph)

-I am not afraid to die, Citizen Evrémonde, but I have done nothing.
+"I am not afraid to die, Citizen Evrémonde, but I have done nothing.
 I am not unwilling to die, if the Republic which is to do so much good to us poor, will profit by my death; but I do not know how that can be, Citizen Evrémonde.
-Such a poor weak little creature!
+Such a poor weak little creature!"
 (3.13.85)

 The innocence and anguish of a young seamstress becomes the ultimate symbol of the failure of the revolution.
-If youth and innocence can be abolished by the revolutionary fervor which sweeps the country, what hope do the revolutionaries have for crafting a better society than the one that they overthrew?
+If youth and innocence can be abolished by the revolutionary fervor that sweeps the country, what hope do the revolutionaries have for crafting a better society than the one that they overthrew?